djeada/Numerical-Methods/notes/1_root_and_extrema_finding/newtons_method.md

 After a few iterations, we have $x_3 \approx 2.0000$, which is very close to the actual root $x=2$.

 ### Advantages

-I. **Fast Convergence:**

-When close to the actual root and if $f'(x) \neq 0$ near the root, Newton's method exhibits quadratic convergence, making it very efficient.
+1. **Fast convergence** makes Newton's method highly efficient when the initial guess is close to the actual root and $f'(x) \neq 0$, as it exhibits quadratic convergence.

-II. **Simplicity:**

-The method is straightforward to implement, requiring only function and derivative evaluations at each iteration.
+2. **Simplicity** in implementation requires only evaluations of the function and its derivative at each step, making the method conceptually straightforward.

-III. **Fewer Iterations:**

-Compared to methods like the bisection method, Newton's method typically needs fewer iterations to achieve a given accuracy, provided it converges.
+3. **Fewer iterations** are typically needed to achieve a desired accuracy compared to bracketing methods like the bisection method, assuming the method converges.

 ### Limitations

-I. **Requirement of Derivative:**

-You must be able to differentiate $f(x)$ or approximate the derivative.
-For some functions, computing $f'(x)$ might be complex or expensive.

-II. **No Guaranteed Convergence:**
+1. **Requirement of the derivative** means that $f'(x)$ must either be computable or approximated, which can be challenging or computationally expensive for certain functions.

-If the initial guess is not sufficiently close to the root, or if $f'(x)$ is small or zero near the approximation, Newton’s method can fail to converge or even diverge.
+2. **No guaranteed convergence** occurs if the initial guess is far from the root, or if $f'(x)$ is small or zero near the approximation, potentially leading to divergence.

-III. **Wrong Root or Complex Behavior:**

-The method may converge to a different root than intended if the function has multiple roots.
-It can also be led astray by inflection points or discontinuities in the function or its derivative.

-IV. **Potential Division by Zero:**

-If $f'(x_n)=0$ for some iteration, the method cannot proceed in its standard form, necessitating safeguards or alternative approaches.
+3. **Wrong root or complex behavior** may arise in cases where the function has multiple roots or inflection points, causing convergence to an unintended root or erratic behavior.
+4. **Division by zero** is a critical issue if $f'(x_n) = 0$ at any iteration, requiring safeguards or modifications to the standard algorithm to handle such cases.